How to choose compression stockings in 5 steps?

 mmHg means millimeters of mercury.
 It is a measurement unit used to measure blood pressure.

-mmHg is also used as a measure for grades of compression stockings.
-In this case, it will determine how much the 20 30 mmHg or 30 40 mmHg (or other compression grades) can improve blood pressure.
+mmHg is also used as to measure the grades of compression stockings.
+This will help determine how much the 20 30 mmHg or 30 40 mmHg (or other compression grades) can improve blood pressure.

 What's a chronic venous insufficiency